-The tropical climate of the Philippines does not mean it is sunny and warm all year round in Cebu!
+Cebu weather is not tropical all year round just because it’s in the Philippines!
 We want you to know the sunniest time for you to visit the island so you can make the most out of your trip to the beaches and tourist attractions!

 There are only 2 seasons in Cebu?!